 Mizzou Law offers an affordable, accessible legal education.
 Affordability is coupled with excellence in legal education.
-Our faculty recognized for scholarly work and teaching excellence.
+Our faculty are recognized for scholarly work and teaching excellence.
 Faculty members are regarded as experts in their fields and are regularly quoted in the national media in outlets such as The Washington Post, The New York Times, The Christian Science Monitor and The Wall Street Journal.
 The nation’s leading patent law blog is authored by an Mizzou Law professor who recently testified before Congress on patent law reform.

 Students are provided with a challenging and practical education.
 Our trial practice program gives students a hands-on experience, including the option of a January course with outstanding judges and lawyers and an advanced trial practice course taught by one of the leading trial practice attorneys in Missouri.
 Mizzou Law students have the opportunity to further hone their skills in one of our five clinical programs, including one of the few criminal prosecution programs in the country.